 The core competence of the SMRG is its focus on the practitioner-oriented evaluation of new technologies and concepts in the domain of mobility.
 Thus, our primary objectives include the development and testing of innovations, and the creation of business models and information systems regarding intelligent and sustainable solutions for mobility.
 This is achieved through the analysis of electrical vehicle acceptance (e.g. e-cars and e-bikes) for use in current and future energy systems (e.g. Smart Grids).
 We pursue the collaborative development of scientific publications by working in an interdisciplinary research environment within these areas of research and application in order to exchange knowledge within both the scientific and economic communities.

 Core competences and fields of application of the SMRG

 - Development and experimental testing of alternative mobility and business model concepts.

 - Acceptance research regarding new or alternative means of transportation (via user surveys or methodical analysis, e.g. structural equation modeling).

 - Fleet and potential analysis to reduce emissions and optimize profitability

-- Development of information systems in the context of innovative mobility platforms (such as portals and apps).
+- Development of information systems in the context of innovative mobility platforms (such as online platforms and mobile applications).

 Current research projects